 Chief Officer Henry Frederick Jolliffe of Ryde Fire Brigade passed away on 9 May 1937 aged 71, six months short of the 50 years of continuous service he so wished to complete.

-Jolliffe, a carpenter by trade, married twice, his first wife dying young.
+Jolliffe, was a carpenter by trade.
 His service with the brigade is reported in a series of admiring reports, none more so than when he comfortably won the national one-man drill at a UK-wide fire brigades competition in Brighton.

 In his time he witnessed the brigade evolve from using a manually operated pump cart to a steam fire-engine and finally the town's first motorised appliance in 1925.
 His part in the brigade's modernisation was remarkable.